jana-h-any/os-schedules/README.md

 # 🧠 OS Scheduling Visualizer

 A fully-featured Flutter application that simulates and visualizes CPU scheduling algorithms in an interactive and intuitive way.
-Designed for both manual and file-based input, this project aims to make operating system concepts more accessible and engaging.
+Designed for both manual and file-based input, this project also includes a **Process Generator Module** that creates randomized process data based on configurable statistical distributions (e.g., mean, standard deviation, and lambda).

+This tool aims to make operating system scheduling concepts more accessible, visual, and engaging for both students and developers.

 ---
 ## 🎬 Live Demo